zzm634/typeorm-no-arp/docs/decorator-reference.md

 #### `@OneToOne`

-One-to-one is a relation where A contains only once instance of B, and B contains only one instance of A.
+One-to-one is a relation where A contains only one instance of B, and B contains only one instance of A.
 Let's take for example `User` and `Profile` entities.
 User can have only a single profile, and a single profile is owned by only a single user.
 Example: